syswe/bidpazar-web/docs/MEDIASOUP-SETUP.md

 2. Keep your Next.js app focused on the UI and business logic
 3. Communicate between them via HTTP APIs

-### 3. Replace with HLS/DASH for One-to-Many Streaming

-If your use case is primarily one broadcaster to many viewers:

-- Replace WebRTC with HLS or DASH streaming
-- Much simpler to implement and scale
-- Higher latency (5-30 seconds) but more reliable for large audiences
-- Can use services like AWS MediaLive/MediaPackage or Mux.com

 ## Troubleshooting

 For detailed troubleshooting steps, see [WEBRTC-TROUBLESHOOTING.md](./WEBRTC-TROUBLESHOOTING.md).